MiguelCos/Fragterminomics/README.md

 ## Usability example:

-You can find an use case of this workflow, together with experimental and data analysis description in the following [here](https://github.com/MiguelCos/Fragterminomics/blob/master/terminomics_analysis_workflow.md)
+You can find an use case of this workflow, together with experimental and data analysis description in the following link [here](https://github.com/MiguelCos/Fragterminomics/blob/master/terminomics_analysis_workflow.md)